-- 1. Connect the cellular antenna, if it is not already connected.
-When using a MIMO antenna with multiple cellular connections, connect the primary cable to Cellular and the secondary to Diversity.
-If the cables are not marked in this way, they can be connected to either antennna port. - 2.
+- 1. Connect the cellular antenna if it is not already connected.
+When using a MIMO antenna with multiple cellular connections, connect the primary cable to Primary, Primary Antenna, or Antenna and the secondary to Diversity or Diversity Antenna (depending on the label).
+If the cables are not marked in this way, they can be connected to either antenna port. - 2.
 Connect to your data logger by using Device Configuration Utility. - 3.
 On the PPP tab, set Config/Port Used to CS I/O SDC8 or RS-232, depending on how you are connected to the data logger. - 4.
 (Optional) On the PPP tab, set User Name and Password if required by your cellular carrier (usually outside of the United Sates). - 5.
 (Optional) If your cellular carrier requires user name and password authentication, on the Settings Editor > Cellular tab, set PDP Authentication Type, PPP Authentication Username and PPP Authentication Password. - 6.
-Verify the Modem Dial String setting is blank. - 7.
-If connecting through RS-232, on the Comport Settings tab, set RS232 BaudRate to 115200 Fixed.
+Verify the Modem Dial String setting is blank.

-8. On the Cellular tab, enter the APN provided by your cellular provider.
+- 7. If connecting through RS-232, on the Comport Settings tab, set RS232 BaudRate to 115200 Fixed. - 8.
+On the Cellular tab, enter the APN provided by your cellular provider.